LakshanMartin/OOSE/Assignments/Assignment1/ElectricityNetwork/criteria.md

 However, I had initially thought of utilising a HashMap.
 This being due to the simple code required for searching for a key/value pair and it's fast performance.
 As part of my input validation, I implemented several methods that required identify and comparing existing data in the network.
 This is what lead me to believe that the use of a HashMap would be quite beneficial.

 The reason why I finally decided on using an ArrayList to contain the network data, was due to how I implemented a recursive algorithm to build a String variable to represent the Tree structure of the network.
-This algorithm required the use of the classic for-loop to iterate through the network data list based on an increment index value.
+This algorithm required the use of the classic for-loop to iterate through the network data list based on a varying index value.
 Please see the following methods within the ```/controller/CityNodeController``` class for examples of the above mentioned recursive algorithm:

-- buildNetworkStr()
+- ```buildNetworkStr()```
-- recursiveBuildStr()
+- ```recursiveBuildStr()```

 Essentially, I valued use of the classic for-loop, for it's ability to change the starting point of the loop, over the speed and convenience of the HashMap.